 - Professional Thai Massage Therapy I – 200 hours (5 weeks)

-Apart from the short and professional courses mentioned above, Watpo also offers various longer and shorter resort/retreat programs such as:
+Apart from the training courses mentioned above, Watpo also offers some other types of longer and shorter programs, such as:

 - Office Syndrome Management Program

 - Anti-Cellulite Program